pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

-i recently reworked this site from the ground up and in the process decided to add blogging to it. this will surely prove to be a mistake, either by my posts ending up places that i don't want them to be, or by just never writing anything for it. in my classic "putting the cart before the horse"-fashion, i solved the former problem by blocked hacker news from linking to phoebe.codes before i even had any content to link to. maybe if my brain could turn adderall into blog posts instead of code, we could've solved the latter problem first, but my therapist tells me to focus on my strengths, so here we are.
+i recently reworked this site from the ground up and in the process decided to add blogging to it. this will surely prove to be a mistake, either by my posts ending up in places that i don't want them to be, or by just never writing anything to post on it. in my classic "putting the cart before the horse"-fashion, i solved the former problem by blocked hacker news from linking to phoebe.codes before i even had any content to link to. maybe if my brain could turn adderall into blog posts instead of code, we could've solved the latter problem first, but my therapist tells me to focus on my strengths, so here we are, code written and no blog posts.

 this site is a statically generated site that's hosted on [netlify](https://www.netlify.com). the process i used to block hacker news does